cylc/cylc-doc/src/task-implementation.rst

 Task jobs no longer (since Cylc 8) attempt to resend messages if the server cannot be reached.
 Send failures normally imply a network or Cylc configuration problem that will not recover by itself, in which case a series of messaging retries just holds up job completion unnecessarily.
-The server will recover task status by polling on job timeout, if a message does not get through.
+If a job status message does not get through, the server will recover the correct task status by polling on job timeout (or earlier if regular polling is configured).

 Aborting Job Scripts on Error
 -----------------------------